toalett-io/react-amqp-stream/README.md

 thrown by the `Source`.
 Calling `getPrevious()` on the RuntimeException gives you the original exception.

 __Q__: _Where are the tests_?
 __A__: Tests might be added later.
-Feel free to create an issue if this bothers you!
+Feel free to create an issue if the lack of tests bothers you!